okuhlen/BitwardenIntegrationExample/readme.md

 This solution shows how Bitwarden Secret Manager can be used to store and manage secrets.
 To illustrate this, the solution has the following projects:

 * SettingsLoader: This project is responsible for loading settings into the Bitwarden Secret Manager.
 This is done by reading a CSV file and loading the settings into the Secret Manager.
 In a real world scenario, the process may differ.
 * SampleWebApi: This project is a sample web api project that uses the Bitwarden Secret Manager to retrieve and use secrets.
-In a real-world scenario, this could be classic a classic backend or a more sophisticated Web API.
+In a real-world scenario, this could be a classic backend or a more sophisticated Web API.
 For simplicity, API security practises were excluded.
 * Tests: This project contains a unit test for integration of the Secret Manager.
 This is an idea of how one could write tests against the integration.
 * ApplicationUtilities: This project contains the domain models and services that are responsible for the Secret Manager.